 J.O.
 Spice Company is a family-owned manufacturer of crab and seafood seasonings.
 At their start in 1945, the original husband-and-wife team commercialized recipes that were handed down through generations.

 This white paper explains why the hygienic design of product inspection equipment is critical.
 It explores the key benefits of investing in such equipment by highlighting the areas which will help manufacturers to ensure the safety of food, beverage and pharmaceutical products.

-This white paper explores common filling problems providing advice and solutions to fine tune these processes.
-It shows proven applications and methods of controlling filling processes along with example calculations to show the possible savings modern checkweighers can achieve.
+This white paper explores common filling problems, shows applications and methods of controlling filling processes, and provides calculations showing savings checkweighers can achieve.

-This white paper takes a thorough look at Hazard Analysis and Critical Control Points (HACCP) and Hazard Analysis and Risk-based Preventive Controls (HARPC).
-It details their similarities and differences as well as explaining the key steps food companies must take as they prepare to transition from HACCP to HARPC.
+This white paper takes a thorough look at HACCP and HARPC and details their similarities and differences.
+It also explains key steps food companies must take to transition from HACCP to HARPC.

 Metal detection and x-ray systems specifically designed for pumped products in addition to checkweighers and vision equipment ensure perfect packaging and labeling every time.

 Food safety and quality is paramount.
 Because of this, La Provence Bakery needed new inspection equipment to maximize final product quality after installing a new cookie line in 2016.

 Oakshire Mushroom Farm needed new metal detectors to accommodate rising demand.
 This case study explains the selection process and how the technoloy improved food safety and final product quality.

 X36 Optimizes Detection Sensitivity in Bulk Flow Products While Maximizing Productivity